Return to the Newsroom

 • To keep copies of documents proving the existence of the employer-employee relationship at the workplace where a specific employee performs work (in written or electronic form).

-The above obligations apply both to the employment of EU citizens and foreigners from third countries.
+The above obligations apply both to the employment of EU citizens (who do not require a work or residence permit but must register for longer stays) as well as foreigners from third countries.

 Example no. 12